-How this Fast Diet Lifestyle works: Eat these meals tomorrow.
-On Thursday, eat the meals that will be posted on Wednesday.
+How this Fast Diet Lifestyle works: Eat these meals tomorrow, for an all-day total of 600 calories or less.
+On Thursday, eat meals that total of 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.
 Welcome to SistaSoul who is now Following.

 As a locavore, how can one resist the foods that grow within a few miles of home?
 As a cook, I love their flavor and the way they go well with so many other ingredients.
 As a Faster, I can appreciate how a few mushrooms in a dish will elevate the flavor without raising the calorie count.
 When it comes to foraging, you must learn from a reliable source — in person.
 You cross-reference before you pick: where it grows [under spruce trees? on the grass?]; the recognizable traits [color of gills, ring or no ring, texture of stem]; what it is growing on [wood? soil? other?] to be sure of your identification.
 No one has ever sickened from eating mushrooms at our house.
 September and October are the best — Fall Chanterelles, Horse Mushrooms, Meadow Mushrooms, Fairy Ring Champignons, the occasional Field Bluwit.
 Some are huge!